 The Pacific Northwest is heralded as a hiker’s paradise.
 According to a recent economic analysis, the average Washington state resident spends nearly a full two months recreating outdoors every year!

 Yet, some communities are still not able to enjoy these Pacific Northwest splendors.
 One of the greatest barriers is the lack of transportation access.
 To reach beyond urban centers, you need a car.
 At least, that was the case until recently.

 Trailhead Direct is an expanding program that leverages public transit to provide affordable, accessible transportation to the outdoors.
 Jointly led by King County Parks and King County Metro, Trailhead Direct offers direct routes between transit centers in Capitol Hill and Mt.
 Baker to trailheads at Mt.
-Si and Issaquah Alps, respectively, with a route to Mailbox Peak opening in June 2018.
+Si, Issaquah Alps and Mailbox Peak.

 Thank you to Mountains to Sound Greenway Trust for connecting us to this exciting program!